Prep & Landing: Naughty vs. Nice

 Prep & Landing: Naughty vs. Nice is an American animated television special, produced by Walt Disney Animation Studios, and directed by Kevin Deters and Stevie Wermers-Skelton.
 It aired on December 5, 2011, on the ABC TV channel.
 The special is the second 22-minute Christmas special, and the fourth short film in the Prep & Landing series, after Prep & Landing, Tiny's Big Adventure, and Operation: Secret Santa.
-A new 22-minute special, Prep & Landing: The Snowball Protocol, is set to be released on November 27, 2025 (Thanksgiving night) on Disney Channel, the first of the series to debut via that channel, followed by Disney+ on the next day and be rerun on Freeform as part of the 25 Days of Christmas, as well as an additional airing to be determined on ABC.
+Another 22-minute special, Prep & Landing: The Snowball Protocol, was released on November 27, 2025 (Thanksgiving night) on Disney Channel, the first of the series to debut via that channel.

 Plot

 The beginning of the special introduces the Coal Elf Brigade, a special unit of Christmas elves responsible for delivering lumps of coal to naughty children.
 While seeming cruel to some, the brigade adds small, encouraging notes in an attempt to steer the children back to the nice list.

 With Christmas Day approaching, Wayne and Lanny race to recover classified North Pole technology that has fallen into the hands of a hacker identified only as "jinglesmell1337".
 Desperate to prevent Christmas from descending into chaos, Wayne is assigned his younger brother Noel, an expert in naughty children and member of the Coal Elf Brigade.
 Reluctant to take Noel along with him, Wayne relents, and Noel joins the Prep & Landing team on the mission.
 During the trip, Noel and Wayne reminisce about their childhood, when they worked together far better than they do now.
 As the trio arrives at the hacker's house, Wayne sets off a booby trap, imperiling the entire team; Noel manages to defend himself, Wayne takes a particular beating from the trap's various mechanisms, and Lanny makes it into the hacker's room, only to be captured.